Drullkus/Memes/readme.md

 GITHUB_OAUTH_ID=
 GITHUB_OAUTH_SECRET=

+AUTH0_ID=
+AUTH0_SECRET=

 POSTGRES_USER=
 POSTGRES_PASSWORD=
 ```

 - You will need to configure an [Oauth App on Github](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) to get your client ID and client secret.
+- You will need the same from https://auth0.com/
+  - You will also need the URI, formatted to as HTTPS address.
+Ensure you have a trailing slash at the end of the URI, it is apparently critical to have.
 - Pick a username and password for locking the Postgres database.